babisingh/mysite/content/home/entrepreneurship.md

 +++

 In the beginning of 2018, I received an Erasmus Young Entrepreneurship award to learn social entrepreneurship.
-My interest in psychology, society and sewing lead me to work with a non-profit called Made in Carcere (Made in Prison).
-From six months I have been working inside maximum security prison in Italy with male and female detainees, together we design & develop fashion accessories such as handbags and t-shirts.
-It is an ongoing, life changing experience that I am observing in real-time, Among other things I am learning 1) how businesses run, 2) how prisons run and 3) how human psychology runs.
-I have much to say about this experience, if there are listeners.
+My interest in psychology, society (and dress-designing) lead me to work with a non-profit called Made in Carcere (Made in Prison).
+For six months I have been working inside maximum security prison in Italy with male and female detainees, together we design & develop fashion accessories such as handbags and t-shirts.
+A life changing experience that brought a shift in perspective to say the least.

-The part that I enjoy the most about this Entrepreneur learning is to use the skills I developed through work, procrastination or hobbies together.
-I am writing codes, developing website, reading materials, making graphics, managing social media, designing and stitching clothes, researching & writing articles.. sometime all of it in a single day!
+Entrepreneurial learning allows me to combine skills I developed through work, procrastination or hobbies together.
+I develop website, read materials, make graphics, manage social media, design and stitch clothes, research & write articles.. sometime all of it in a single day!

 I would like to post few resources that helped me so far in understanding how people run businesses.
-It's a small list of tools that I found on internet (mostly r/entrepreneur on Reddit):
+It's a small list of tools that I found on internet (mostly browsing r/entrepreneur on Reddit):

 Here is the start that almost all business 'gurus' (shout out to Gary Vs and Tim Ferrises of business world) recommend to honestly ask yourself again and again.